PongchanokWisut/Kokoabassplayer.github.io/README.md

 ## Thank note

 This page would not have been possible without inspiration from [Mr.Charin Polpanumas](https://github.com/cstorm125).
-And the [Data Science BKK](https://www.facebook.com/groups/dsbkkgroup/) and [Data Science Th](https://www.facebook.com/groups/PAaDS/) Community in thailand.
+And the [Data Science BKK](https://www.facebook.com/groups/dsbkkgroup/) and [Data Science Th](https://www.facebook.com/groups/PAaDS/) community in thailand.
 I appreciate the help and encouragement that everyone has given me.

 ### Support or Contact